Inclusion, Equity, Antiracism, and Reparations Commitment and Action

 4. Only working with clients who care about the Greater Good.
 Money does not come first, for me, or them.

-5. Devoting time to dismantling power imbalances in my local community and local government.
+5. Devoting time to dismantling power imbalances in my local community.

 6. Speaking up and calling in, where I have influence, but not wasting energy on useless arguments.

-7. Supporting Black and/or Indigenous led organizations who are creating positive change.*
+7. Supporting grassroots led organizations who are creating positive change, such as Pioneer Valley Workers Center.

 8. Supporting voting rights efforts.

-10. Making my courses available for low cost or no cost.
+9. Making my courses (which include group support) available for low cost or no cost.

-12. Stretching into my discomfort zone on all of it, while also making sure I maintain energy to keep going in the long run.
-(It’s a marathon not a sprint.)
+10. Stretching into my discomfort zone on all of it, while also making sure I maintain energy to keep going in the long run.

 This is a work in progress.